-**Be sure to sign up at the bottom of this post to get your FREE printable guide with the best trick to purge your closet + 6 questions to help you purge your closet and create a wardrobe you love!**
+**Be sure to sign up at the bottom of this post to get a FREE printable guide with these 6 questions to help you purge your closet and create a wardrobe you love!**

 First, a little background:

-It becomes easy to quit paying attention to what you’re wearing.
+And it’s easy to quit paying attention to what you’re wearing.
 As long as the majority of the people in your house look somewhat presentable, it’s a win!

-Look Good, Feel Better
+Look Good, Feel Good

-But I am a firm believer in the idea of “look good, feel better”.
+But I am a firm believer in the idea of “look good, feel good”.
 When I look dumpy and frumpy in my clothes, that’s the way I feel.
 But if I am wearing an outfit I look good in, I feel better too.

 When my daughter was around a year old, I wasn’t feeling happy with the way I was dressing.
-I decided I wanted to get out of that rut, and start dressing nicer.
+I decided I wanted to get out of that rut and start dressing nicer.

 So what did I do?
 Started amassing a new wardrobe of clothes of course!
 I still wanted to feel comfortable, but I also wanted to feel good about the way I looked.
 I thought the only way to do that was to have more options in my closet to choose from.

 Fast forward a couple of years.
 I had a closet full of clothes, some I felt good in, some I didn’t.
-But deciding what to wear in the morning was not always a fun process.
+And deciding what to wear in the morning was not always a fun process.
 I had to weed through a bunch of stuff I didn’t love, or wasn’t comfortable, only to end up wearing the same handful of outfits most days.

 Purging But Not Making Progress

 When I first started decluttering, I did a massive purge of my closet, getting rid of multiple big garbage bags full of clothes.
 I honestly felt embarrassed about how much clothing I owned.
-But even after I was done, my closet was still just as full as ever!
+But even after I was done, my closet still felt just as full as ever!

-In my quest to make my wardrobe more stylish, I often purchased cheap or ill-fitting clothing, just because it was on sale, or it fit my idea of what I should have in my closet.
+In my quest to feel more stylish, I often purchased cheap or ill-fitting clothing, just because it was on sale, or it fit my idea of what I should have in my closet.
 I also thought the more options the better to make sure I wasn’t falling into a “mom style rut” again.

 The Idea of a Capsule Wardrobe